 Defeating downtime through proactive monitoring

-Manufacturers want peace of mind that their printers will remain operational at all times, and utilizing Industry 4.0 concepts, such as integration and cloud computing, makes this feasible.
+Manufacturers want peace of mind that their printers will remain operational at all times, and utilizing Industry 4.0 concepts, such as integration and smart servers, makes this feasible.
 By using an array of integrated sensors to automate system monitoring and send data to the cloud, engineers can use this information to monitor their printers and detect any reliability issues.

 Empowering customers through automation and IIoT